Participants may enter in ANY three individual events, plus a relay (member of one relay team).

 An athlete can only be a member of one relay team.

-RELAY ORDER MUST BE DECLARED during the registration process.
-Schools must enter their relay teams online in the running order.
+NEW RELAY TEAMS MUST BE submitted to the NLAA office before the registration deadline.
+Schools must enter their relay teams in the running order.

 On meet day, schools can use the Relay Declaration Form, inside the “Coach’s Package”, to make substitutions with eligible athlete(s) OR change relay running order.